Dr Maya Caspari

 I am very interested in how academic research can be translated into public exhibitions, events and digital spaces.
 Before beginning my PhD, I worked at the Institute of Contemporary Arts (ICA), where I edited the ICA Bulletin and co-ordinated digital content.
 I have continued to work as a freelance writer and editor.
 This has included projects with the ICA, Frames of Representation (FoR) film festival, the Migration Museum and work as a freelance reader for Granta magazine.
 Othr recent projects include:

-- A postgraduate internship at the Durban Holocaust Centre in South Africa, as part of the AHRC project "Mobilising Multidirectional Memory to Build More Resilient Communities in South Africa".
+- Curatorial work with the Durban Holocaust Centre in South Africa, as part of the AHRC project "Mobilising Multidirectional Memory to Build More Resilient Communities in South Africa".
 This involved the organisation of a public film screening and commemoration event in Durban, South Africa.

 - Programming and coordinating Queer Migrations at the Migration Museum in London, a late event including spoken word poets, a panel conversation and music.